What we stand for

 We do not support dispense of a beer through a tight sparkler unless a beer has been brewed for dispense in that way.
 We have a neutral position on the use of cask breathers.

-We recognise that real ale also exists in bottled, canned and ‘KeyKeg’ formats and campaign to increase consumer awareness of this.
+We recognise that live beer also exists in bottled, canned and ‘KeyKeg’ formats and campaign to increase consumer awareness of this.

 Beer quality and range